shahzod777/Bootcamp_Ilmhub/README.md

 # Bootcamp_Ilmhub
-> These are files from my bootcamp course.
+> These are files of my bootcamp course from 2022.